OGMyst/Heavenly-Herb-Company/TESTING.md

 ### Unsolved bugs

 - Users can add more than 99 units of a product by typing it in.
-- Forms on allauth templates are appearing squished horizontally - still trying to find on what screens/browsers on which this occurs.
 - Pages using white backgrounds are not always covering the remaining viewport height.
 This bug has been partly fixed using the calc attribute with “vh” but has not yet been correctly applied for all instances.